katarinaa19/Walmart-Store-Sales-Forecasting/README.md

 # 🌟 Overview

-## **📊Business Background**
+## **🎯Problem Statement and Objective**
-Sales patterns fluctuate across different seasons, directly affecting a company's profitability.
-Accurate sales forecasting allows businesses to anticipate demand, optimize inventory, and make strategic financial decisions.
-Without it, companies risk overstocking, revenue losses, and missed investment opportunities.
+Sales patterns fluctuate seasonally, directly affecting profitability.
+Accurate forecasting helps businesses anticipate demand, manage inventory, and make strategic financial decisions.
+Without reliable forecasts, companies risk overstocking, revenue loss, and missed strategic opportunities.
+For Walmart, precise forecasting is essential to maintain optimal inventory, enhance financial planning, and support data-driven pricing and investments.

-For Walmart, one of the world's largest retailers, precise sales predictions are crucial for:
-✅ Maintaining optimal stock levels and minimizing excess inventory costs
-✅ Enhancing revenue forecasting for better financial planning
-✅ Supporting data-driven pricing and investment strategies
-✅ Boosting investor confidence by meeting or exceeding sales targets
+For the project, we aim to forecast unit sales for items in Walmart's “Hobbies_1” department using a hierarchical dataset that includes daily sales, pricing, promotions, and other key features.
+Our primary goal is to generate accurate 28-day point forecasts (April 25, 2016, to May 22, 2016) to enhance inventory management and support strategic business decisions.
+The target audiences are the inventory planners, supply chain operators, and operations managers.
+These people rely on reliable predictions to optimize inventory levels and avoid costly stock outs or overstock situations.

-## **🎯Objective**
+## **🛠️ Methodology**
-This project aims to develop predictive models to forecast sales in Walmart’s hobbies product category over the next 27 days (from April 25, 2016, to May 21, 2016).
-The approach combines time series analysis and machine learning techniques to capture trends, seasonality, and demand fluctuations.
-By leveraging accurate sales forecasts, Walmart can:
-- Optimize stock management to prevent overstocking and shortages
-- Enhance revenue forecasting for more precise financial planning
-- Support data-driven investment decisions based on projected demand
+Our approach integrates traditional time series models such as ARIMA and SARIMAX with advanced machine learning techniques, Long Short-Term Memory (LSTM) networks, Prophet, and LightGBM.
+This hybrid modeling approach allows us to effectively capture both linear trends and intricate seasonal patterns within the dataset, resulting in highly accurate and actionable forecasts.
+The resulting predictions will be critical for strategic inventory management and resource allocation.
+By anticipating demand fluctuations accurately, Walmart can improve its operational efficiency and reduce waste.

 ## **📂Dataset**
 - **Data Description**: This dataset contains historical sales records from 45 Walmart stores across regions.
 It includes detailed information on sales performance at the department and item levels, along with factors influencing demand.